 3) Improve Blogging Initiatives

 This blog has documented my second life for almost four years.
 This blog has also helped define my identity, and given me a sense of self-expression I’ve never known before.
-I also write for Blues for Autism and a couple other blogs.
 In the past year, this blog has improved in measurable ways and I want to work to continue with that progress.
 Also in the past year, I’ve poked my way into the whole social networking thing, but I’m finding it’s mostly about real life.
 So, I’m not sure how much that contributes to my second life.

 5) Stop Spreading Myself Too Thin